 The default Application home location is ORACLE_HOME/user_projects/ applications/domain_name.
-However, Oracle strongly recommends locating your Application home outside of the Oracle home directory; if you upgrade your product to another major release, you must create a new Oracle home for binaries.
+However, Oracle strongly recommends that you locate your Application home outside of the Oracle home directory; if you upgrade your product to another major release, you must create a new Oracle home for binaries.

-See About the Recommended Directory Structure for more about the recommended directory structure and locating your Application home.
+See Understanding the Recommended Directory Structure for more on the recommended directory structure and locating your Application home.